Main index | Section 1 | 日本語 | Options |

 .ORDER |

-The named targets are made in sequence.
+In parallel mode, the named targets are made in sequence.

 This ordering does not add targets to the list of targets to be made.

-Since the dependents of a target do not get built until the target itself
+Since the dependents of a target do not get built until the target itself could be built, unless ‘a’ is built by another part of the dependency graph, the following is a dependency loop: amp;.ORDER: b a b: a

 .PATH | The sources are directories which are to be searched for files not found in the current directory.
-If no sources are specified, any previously specified directories are deleted.
-If the source is the special .DOTLAST target, then the current working directory is searched last. |
+If no sources are specified, any previously specified directories are removed from the search path.
+If the source is the special .DOTLAST target, the current working directory is searched last. |

-.PATH. suffix | |
+.PATH.suffix | |

 Like .PATH but applies only to files with a particular suffix.
 The suffix must have been previously declared with .SUFFIXES. | |